 Requirements to Apply

-In order to determine eligibility for entry into our graduate programs, please visit our Programs page and select the program that you are interested in.
+In order to determine eligibility for entry into our graduate programs, please visit our Programs page to learn more about them, and select the program that you are interested in.

 Supporting Documents and Application Fee

 Once your online application form is completed (in full) and submitted, you must then submit all required supporting documents (as listed in the online application form), along with the application fee in Canadian dollars.